Hylozoic/hylo-node/README.md

 (You can either install knex globally with `npm install -g knex`, or run the version in your `node_modules` with `./node_modules/.bin/knex`.)

 Run migrations with `npm run migrate` and rollback the last one with `npm run rollback`.

+When your migration changes table structures run `migrations/dump_schema.sh > migrations/schema.sql` and commit the result with your migration to keep the test database up to date.

 ### loading database snapshots